Categorified Crystal Structure on Localized Quantum Coordinate Rings: Introduction

-In \cite{Loc} (see also \cite{KKK}), Kashiwara et al has invented the "localization" functor on graded monoidal categories.
+In \cite{Loc} (see also \cite{KKK}), Kashiwara et al have invented the "localization" functor on graded monoidal categories.
 For a graded monoidal category $(\cT=\oplus_{\lm\in \Lm}\cT_\lm,\ot)$, where $\Lm$ is a $\bbZ$-lattice, to construct the localization functor it is required the ingredients, called {\it a real commuting family of graded braiders} $\{(C_i,R_{C_i},\phi_i)\}_{i\in I}$, which consists of objects $C_i$ in $\cT$, morphisms $R_{C_i}:(C_i\ot -)\to (-\ot C_i)$ and a $\bbZ$-valued function $\phi_i$ on $\Lm$ satisfying the conditions as in Definition \ref{real-com}.
-Here note that this {\it real commuting family of graded braiders} $\{(C_i,R_{C_i},\phi_i)\}_{i\in I}$ plays the similar role to a multiplicative set for the localization of commutative ring theory.
+Here note that this {\it real commuting family of graded braiders} $\{(C_i,R_{C_i},\phi_i)\}_{i\in I}$ plays a similar role as a multiplicative set for the localization of commutative ring theory.
 The resultant localized category $\wtil\cT$ holds several nice properties as in Theorem \ref{til} and Proposition \ref{til-pro}.